microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

 > **Note**: If you attempt to build the solution at this point, you will see many build errors.
 This is intentional.
 You will correct these in the exercises that follow.

-> **Note**: Visual Studio Installer will show the installed version of Visual Studio and if the Azure SDK is installed.
-If the Azure SDK is missing, go back to the **Before the HOL** and make sure you created the correct VM.
-Updating Visual Studio manually may install components that may not work with the lab.

 ### Task 4: Create App Services

 In these steps, you will provision a Web App within a single App Service Plan.